KfirHashay/Floatify/README.md

 Floatify helps you display transient UI elements like toasts, alerts or walkthrough cards without cluttering your component tree.
 It manages multiple overlay channels through a central **AggregatorProvider** so that cards can be queued, swiped or dismissed from anywhere in your app.

+For a full guide with code snippets and live demos, open the React docs app under [`example/`](example/index.html).
+It showcases all mods and links to the roadmap.

 ## Key Features

 - **Aggregator provider** for global overlay state management and concurrency modes.